 Brave is a new player that has emerged in recent months.
-Brave is a blockchain-based browser which focuses on privacy by blocking all ads and scripts by default.
+Brave is a blockchain-based browser that focuses on privacy by blocking all ads and scripts by default.
 Viewing ads is now optional and rewarding.

 1. UI and Experience

 Brave browser follows the tried and tested formula with an address bar, bookmark bar, and tabs at the top and extensions on the right.
 There is no sidebar and no way to move these elements as one can do in Vivaldi browser.
 There are shortcuts to settings and bookmarks at the bottom.
-Brave also shares stats on ads and trackers blocked since it's installation on your computer.
-Here's how that screen loaded with looks like on my PC.
+Brave also shares stats on ads and trackers blocked since its installation on your computer.
+Here’s how that screen loaded with looks like on my PC.